Proven-Paradox/shaper-system/Handbook.md

 Status Ailments are lingering problems that hamper a characters' ability to function in combat.
 Ailments always have a limited duration, and this duration can be reduced by effects such as [Remedy](#remedy) or [Healing Hands](#healing-hands).
 If multiple effects would cause the same Ailment, it instead increases the duration of the existing ailment.

 > If a character is already suffering from the Daze Ailment with a duration of 2 rounds is struck by an attack that inflicts Daze for another 2 rounds, they now have Daze for 4 rounds.

+#### Afraid
+You are in the grip of a deep terror.
+This Ailment comes with an entity that you are Afraid of.
+At the start of your Turn, you *must* use your [Minor Action](#minor-action) to move away from whatever you're Afraid of.
+If you are unable to do so, you instead lose your Minor Action entirely.
+Offensive actions against you have Boon +2.

 #### Blind
 You cannot see.
 If you attempt to strike a target that you can hear or whose location you know without need for sight, you only roll a single die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon +6.